The PROJECT

 Habitat Protection

 Protecting suitable habitats is key to ensuring the long-term survival of the Mediterranean monk seal.
-In this project, we focus on identifying and safeguarding marine caves used by seals for resting and breeding.
+In this project, we focus on identifying and safeguarding marine caves used by seals for resting and pupping.
 Each identified site is evaluated for its conservation status and potential threats.
 Based on these findings, we develop tailored recommendations for protective measures.

 In parallel, we advocate for the creation and strengthening of marine protected areas (MPAs) and special protected zones.
 We also assess existing management plans and advise on improvements where needed.